pino44io/github.com/site/collections/_posts/blog/2023-02-06-how-to-create-and-host-your-own-portfolio-for-free.markdown

 <hr>

 And that's all!
 I apologize if trying to make this work (or reading the guide itself) gave you some headaches.
-Hope you enjoyed reading this and got something useful out of it :D.
+Hope you enjoyed reading this and got something useful out of it c:

 If you have any questions don't hesitate to hit me up.
-Also if you happen to create a site using this please comment here!
+Also if you happen to create a site using this please leave it in the comments here!
 Would love to see it!

 {% endraw %}